 Out of the 20 leadership behaviors that have been determined to lead to success, there are 4 that have been determined to give a leader 89% of their results.
 This module, supported by an ebook of the same name, will help you learn how to: Be Supportive, Be Results Oriented, Seek Others’ Perspectives, and Solve Problems Effectively.

 - Cortex Team Strengths

-You will complete a Team Work Cycle assessment that will help to better understand which of the 4 phases and 8 roles of a project cycle you prefer to work within.
+You will complete a Cortex Team Strengths assessment that will help to better understand which of the 4 phases of a project cycle you prefer to work within.
 Ideally, teamwork proceeds sequentially from initiation to ideation, elaboration, and completion.
 But research shows that teams often diffuse their efforts by spending time on work they prefer to do, often skipping essential phases.

 You will be given a timed, management challenge that will assist you in a tangible example of how to execute the 4 phases of the Team Work Cycle.

 By discovering your strengths you will learn which areas of projects you will bring the most value to and how to support others when they are operating in their strength zones.